Army Hottie Told To ‘Quit,’ Courtney Lynne Gets Her Revenge In Red Bikini Landing ‘Sports Illustrated’

 #SISwimSearch Sweet 17: Meet Courtney Smits “Working in a male dominated field has shown me that femininity and hard work are no longer mutually exclusive.
 I was told that at one point in my career, I will be forced to choose between these two worlds that don't seem to fit together, that I ‘can’t be a model and be in the Army.’
 I was told that my male superiors and coworkers wouldn't take me seriously if I wear make up or ‘embrace my pretty,’ and I was told by modeling agencies that I should quit the Army because ‘I am too pretty to be shot at.’
 Being a part of Sports Illustrated means that I can show young girls and women that we CAN have it all!” – @courtney_lynne12 Click the link in bio to learn more about Courtney! ✨

-A lengthy caption from Courtney explained that she’s finally learned: showcasing her female edge and keeping up her military side can happen at the same time.
-The model outlined being firmly informed that the world of modeling had no room for an army girl, although the closing part of her caption seemed to show that she’d conquered the situation.
+A lengthy caption from Courtney explained that she’s finally learned she can showcase her female edge and keep up her military side at the same time.
+The model outlined being told that models shouldn’t be in the Army, and the Army told her that she wouldn’t be taken seriously if she were to pursue a more “feminine” look.
+At the end of her caption, though, it seemed that Courtney learned how to navigate the two worlds and conquer the situation.

 View this post on Instagram